Volkswagen Polo GTI Review

 The VW Polo GTI has the competition licked when it comes to its luggage-carrying capacity.
 Perfect for high-speed deliveries, then…

 All VW Polo GTIs come with front and rear doors, so your passengers can easily climb into the back.
-The seats themselves come with a more heavily contoured design and thicker side bolsters than the standard Polo, too, so those in the back won’t feel like they’re being thrown around on a twisty country road.
+The seats themselves get a more heavily contoured design and thicker side bolsters than the standard Polo, too, so those in the back won’t feel like they’re being thrown around on a twisty country road.

 Headroom is impressively generous in the back for such a small car, too, and there’s enough legroom for a six-foot passenger to sit behind an equally tall driver.
 The central rear seat is fairly wide and there’s barely any lump in the rear floor so your middle-seat passenger won’t have much to complain about – on short journeys at least.